SuryaSGit/SanskritPitchDetection/README.md

 # SanskritPitchDetection
 Test for Pitch Detection using librosa library.
 Results in 'results' branch.
-Code in python in 'code' branch.
+Python code in 'code' branch.